MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cyberark.md

 # CyberArk actions

-Connect to CyberArk and retrieve passwords.

-## Get started with CyberArk actions

 CyberArk offers an identity security platform that secures human and machine identities from end-to-end.
 Power Automate enables you to retrieve credentials from CyberArk through the **Get password from CyberArk** action.

 > [!NOTE]